noushskadoush/adatched_data_story/index.md

 The fitted model shows a distinct jump in the predicted war movie proportions during WWII and a recalibrated level afterward, indicating that the war era fundamentally changed the landscape of war film production.
-Our initial instinct on the sharp short-term success but right, but here we still observe a sustained trend over time, which could be influenced by overall opinion and social movements caused by such event.
+Our initial instinct about the short-term success was true.
+We however still observe a sustained trend over time, which could be influenced by overall opinion and social movements caused by such event.

 <br>